leeheonyeong/IntroToIM/March31/README.md

 rectangles.

-I also added a code that when you click the mouse, everything in the screen stops(freeze) so that the user could take a screenshot of the art when the rectangles are arranged to their liking.
+I also added a code that when you click the mouse, everything in the screen stops(freeze) so that the user could take a screenshot of the art when the rectangles are positioned to their liking.
 Something small that I also added was a key to clear everything in the screen and start over.

 **Images and Video**